NYUGameCenter/Unity-Git-Config/README.md

 5. Download the [pre-commit](https://github.com/NYUGameCenter/Unity-Git-Config/blob/master/pre-commit) & [post-merge](https://github.com/NYUGameCenter/Unity-Git-Config/blob/master/post-merge) scripts.
 Enable them in your repo by moving them into the folder `<your_repo>/.git/hooks/`.
 These will ensure that meta files stay in sync.
 It will also alert you if you attempt to commit a >100mb file, which github will reject.
 It will reject the commit, allowing you to revise it to remove or reduce the size of the offending file(s). **These scripts have to be installed individually on each computer you clone the repo to.
 Please ensure your teammates have installed these as well.**

+6. On OSX, you must make these hooks executable by chmod +x. https://support.apple.com/guide/terminal/make-a-file-executable-apdd100908f-06b3-4e63-8a87-32e71241bab4/mac

 ## Invite Teammates

 1. Make sure they've all installed git lfs!